DIY Glitter Ball OrnamentsDecember 18, 2015 | FILED UNDER: Christmas

-3. Let the glitter and glue dry on the balls completely (the drying rack works great for this!).
+3. Let the glitter and glue dry on the balls completely.
 Once dry, you can either string 3 balls together (large, medium, small), or attach them with a dab of hot glue, which is what I did!

 4. Create a string to hang them with by threading a darning needle and running it through the top of the large ball.
 Tie your string in a knot to create a loop and cut off any excess.